OpenBubbles/docs/docs/Setup/pnr.md

 1. Use [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/) to sideload the [provided beepserv installer IPA](https://joshuafhiggins.github.io/beepserv_installer_v0.1.ipa) onto your iPhone (Apple ID required for sideloading).
 2. Open the Beepserv Installer app to install and enable beepserv.
 3. Install OpenBubbles if you haven't already and follow the setup steps, and input the code from beepserv in OpenBubbles (if you are changing from existing hardware. go to settings, reset, and press "Just change hardware").
-4. Set location services to always for the relay app.(Go to Settings,Privacy & Security, Location Services and Relay)
+4. Set location services to always for the relay app.
+(Go to Settings, Privacy & Security, Location Services and Relay)

 Guide 2 - TrollStore: